Samuel Ramey: Later career

 In January 1984, Ramey made his debut at the Metropolitan Opera in Handel's Rinaldo.
 He became a fixture at the Teatro alla Scala, Royal Opera House at Covent Garden, Vienna State Opera, the Paris Opera, the Lyric Opera of Chicago, the New York City Opera, the San Francisco Opera and the Teatro Colón in Buenos Aires (Attila, The Rake's Progress, Mefistofele) since then.
 In July 1985 he was cast as Bertram in the historic revival in Paris of Giacomo Meyerbeer's Robert le diable.

 Ramey has sung in Mozart's Don Giovanni and The Marriage of Figaro and, in the bel canto repertoire, in Rossini's Semiramide, The Barber of Seville, Il Turco in Italia, L'italiana in Algeri, and La Gazza Ladra; in Donizetti's Anna Bolena and Lucia di Lammermoor and Bellini's I puritani.
 In the dramatic repertoire, Ramey has been acclaimed for his "Three Devils": Boito's Mefistofele, Gounod's Faust and Berlioz's dramatic legend Damnation of Faust.
 Other dramatic roles of his have included Verdi's Nabucco, Don Carlo, I masnadieri, I Lombardi and Jérusalem, as well as Offenbach's Tales of Hoffmann (he portrayed all four villains).

 In 1990, he sang the role of Joe in Jerome Kern's Show Boat in a concert performance at Avery Fisher Hall with Jerry Hadley and Frederica von Stade.
 A number of previously obscure operas with strong bass/bass-baritone roles have been revived solely for Ramey, such as Verdi's Attila, Rossini's Maometto II and Massenet's Don Quichotte.
 He provided the voice for The Beast, the main antagonist of the 2014 animated miniseries Over the Garden Wall.
 In 1996, he gave a concert at New York's Avery Fisher Hall titled "A Date with the Devil" in which he sang 14 arias representing the core of this repertory.
 He continued to tour with the program throughout the world.
 In 2000, he presented the concert at Munich's Gasteig Concert Hall.
 The performance was recorded live and was released on compact disc in summer 2002.
+In 2007, Ramey appeared with Wichita Grand Opera as Baron Scarpia in Puccini's Tosca, opposite Annalisa Raspagliosi in the title role, under the baton of Nayden Todorov.

 He formerly served as a member of the faculty at Roosevelt University's Chicago College of Performing Arts and is currently a distinguished professor of Opera at Wichita State University's School of Music.
 He was named an inaugural member of the WSU College of Fine Arts Hall of Fame in 2015.
 He is a national patron of Delta Omicron, an international professional music fraternity.
 He reprised the title role of "Duke Bluebeard" in Opera Omaha's production of Béla Bartók's Bluebeard's Castle in April 2013 in Omaha, Nebraska.

+Ramey portrayed the Beast in the 2014 animated miniseries Over the Garden Wall, for which he also provided bass vocals and performed the song "Come Wayward Souls".